joefaridcastillo/makeup-by-ingrid/README.md

 # makeup-by-ingrid
-Website for an small business
+Website for a make up artist.
 Landing page, develped with css, vanilla javascrip for effects and css3.